realdealneil/realdealrobotics_nav/README.md

 # realdealrobotics_nav
 Real Deal Robotics AlphaPilot navigation repo.
+This is where we'll work on test #3 for Alphapilot qualification.